Topping1/pdfsemantic/README.md

 ### Step 1: Serve Qwen3 Embeddings with llama-server
 To use Qwen3 embeddings, you need to serve them using `llama-server` from `llama.cpp`.
 Follow these steps to set up the server:

-1. Download the Qwen3 Embedding model from [Hugging Face](https://huggingface.co/Qwen/Qwen3-Embedding-4B-GGUF).
+1. Download the Qwen3 Embedding model (this example uses the 4B model but any other Qwen3 Embedding model works) from [Hugging Face](https://huggingface.co/Qwen/Qwen3-Embedding-4B-GGUF).

 2. Serve the model using `llama-server`.
 Make sure you have `llama.cpp` installed and the model file is accessible:
     ```sh
-    ./server -m /path/to/Qwen3-Embedding-4B-GGUF -c 4096 --port 8080
+    ./llama-server -m /path/to/Qwen3-Embedding-4B-Q8_0.gguf --embedding --pooling last -ub 8192 --verbose-prompt

     ```
-    This command starts the server with the specified model file and context size, listening on port 8080.
+    This command starts the server with the specified model file, with the recommended settings by Qwen.

 ### Step 2: Run the PDF Semantic Viewer
 1. Ensure the `llama-server` is running and serving the Qwen3 embeddings.

 2. Run the PDF Semantic Viewer script:
     ```sh
-    python pdf_semantic_viewer.py
+    python pdf-semantic.py
     ```

 ### Step 3: Perform Semantic Searches